Select labs and research continue operations on campus and in field

-- Personal Protective Equipment: We will provide students with fabric masks, thermometers, and hand sanitizer upon their return to campus this Fall
+- Personal Protective Equipment: We will provide new students with fabric masks, thermometers, and hand sanitizer upon their initial entrance to campus

 - Daily Health Checking: All students will be asked to complete a Daily Wellness Check prior to or upon their arrival to campus.
-We will be using the health and safety app, LiveSafe, for these daily check-ins.
+We will be using the CoVerified app for these daily check-ins.

 - Illness Policy: Students should not come to campus if they are potentially contagious for any reason.